All-Hands-AI/OpenHands/opendevin/runtime/client/README.md

 1. **Initialization**:
    - The `EventStreamRuntime` class in `runtime.py` initializes the Docker container and sets up the runtime environment.
-   - It uses a layered approach for building Docker images, as described in the previous section.

 2. **Communication**:
    - The Runtime Client uses FastAPI to create a web server inside the Docker container.